NabeelHimaz/RISCV/README.md

 # Quick Start
 This repository contains our complete implementation of a RISC-V RV32I processor with several major design iterations.

 We completed the Single-Cycle and all of the stretch goals (Pipelined, Two-Way Set Associative Write-Back Cache, Full RV32I Design).
-We further enhanced the design with **Dynamic Branch Prediction** and the **M-Extension** (Hardware Multiplier).
+We further enhanced the design with **Dynamic Branch Prediction**.

 | Branch | Description |
 | ------ | ----------- |